- Harry Lucas, Jr., Founder (1932–2022)

 Since 2016 Mr. Bettis has been Chief Executive Officer, Lucas Petroleum Group, Inc. His 37 year career in Oil & Gas has included: Certified Professional Landman since 1992; VP Business Development, Lucas Petroleum Group, Inc.;VP, Land of Square Mile Energy, LLC 10 years; Division Landman Acquisitions & New Ventures, Santa Fe Energy Resources, Inc.

-- William C. (Bill) Hamilton
+- William C. (Bill) Hamilton, President

 - Mr. Hamilton has over forty years’ experience in Texas government, serving as budget advisor to governors Briscoe, Clements, and White, 1973 to 1986.
 He was Mayor of Rollingwood, 2010 to 2012, following four City Council terms.
 He is president of the Texas Retired State Employees Association, Board Nominating and Development chair of Initiatives of Change USA, and chair of Austin Palmer Drug Abuse Program.
 He has a Bachelor of Arts in Government and Economics, Austin College, and a Master of Public Affairs, Lyndon B. Johnson School of Public Affairs, The University of Texas at Austin.